philbertphotos/osticket-multildap-auth-plugin/README.md

  - SSL connection support.
  - Login for both agents and clients (can be toggled for neither, either, or both).
  - Searchs and combines users in both domains into one
+ - Creates user accounts and syncs information as needed.
+ - Sync accounts in LDAP with user defined schedule.
+ - Maps Ldap attributes
  ![Alt text](http://osticket.com/forum/uploads/FileUpload/08/6bb40e0ef6b5739ec010c9f1391a68.png "User lookup")

 Installing